fabiocaccamo/python-benedict/README.md

 ```

 #### Parse methods
-These methods are wrappers of the `get` method, and they will parse data trying to return it in the expected type.
+These methods are wrappers of the `get` method, they parse data trying to return it in the expected type.

 -   ##### get_bool